First impressions are everything - especially when it comes to attracting new talent!

 Some companies cover expenses on multiple categories while others on just a select few.

-- If your business prefers paying only for airfare and meals, your reimbursement policy should be explicit about it.
+- If your business prefers paying only for airfare and meals, your expense reimbursement policy should be explicit about it.
 This way, the candidate is aware of what arrangements they need to make for themselves.

 - Also, if a candidate is required to submit proof of expenses such as receipts, candidates should be made aware before they begin traveling.
 This gives them prior knowledge to handle receipts with care rather than discard them away.